 The reservation of a space for the burial of a body or cremated remains

 A faculty is required and guidance is available from the Faculty Secretary.
+Please complete the appropriate forms below.
 For guidance on any of the above, contact the Faculty Secretary either by writing to the Registry or e-mailing email@example.com.

 Frequently Asked Questions